borntofrappe/game-development/00 Pong/Pong 12/README.md

 _Please note:_ `main.lua` depends on `push.lua`, `class.lua`, `font.ttf` and the sound files in a `sound` folder being available a `res` folder

-Here you add audio.

-**requires a res folder with push.lua, font.ttf, class.lua and the sounds folder**

 ## Audio

-Including audio is a simple matter of initializing variables in the `load()` function and later access them where needed.
+Including audio is a matter of initializing variables in the `load()` function and later access them where needed.
+Similarly to fonts.

 In the `load()` function, initialize the audio files in a table.